JoshZeisloft/JoshZeisloft.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a final semester undergraduate student at Georgia Institute of Technology, majoring in mechanical engineering adn minoring in robotics.
+I am currently a final semester undergraduate student at the Georgia Institute of Technology, majoring in mechanical engineering and minoring in robotics.
 I enjoy mechanical design of robotic systems, planning & control, and manufaturing.

 How to use this website
 ======